google/docsy/userguide/content/en/docs/adding-content/feedback.md

 {{% alert title="Production-only feature!" color="primary" %}}

   Analytics are enabled _only_ for **production** builds (called "environments" in Hugo terminology).
-For the information Hugo environments and how to set them, see the following [discussion][].
+For information about Hugo environments and how to set them, see the following [discussion][].

   [discussion]: https://discourse.gohugo.io/t/what-does-setting-hugo-env-to-production-do/24669/2